 Depression and Anxiety: It is estimated that 1 in 6 people suffer from depression or anxiety.
 People who have mild to moderate depression and anxiety may find that the side effects of SSRIs or other medications outweigh the benefits.
 Many others are simply experiencing undiagnosed hormonal imbalances, burn-out, or the side-effects of the wrong diet and lifestyle choices and sense that there is a way out that stems from nourishing and understanding their self at a deeper level.

 Insomnia: Depending on which study you read, between 10% and 30% of adults world-wide experience one or more of the symptoms of insomnia regularly (4).
-This is a condition that is near and dear to Heather's heart for, as far as she can tell, she has been an insomniac her whole life.
-She has found TCM to be one of the only avenues that explains and treats her condition in a way that is resolvable when it pops up from time to time.
-She fully understands the impact the lack of a good night's sleep can have on a healthy person.
-She also knows that getting out of a bad sleep cycle is completely doable without prescription medication.
+This is a condition that is near and dear to my heart for, as far as I can tell, I have been an insomniac my whole life.
+I have found TCM to be one of the only avenues that explains and treats my condition in a way that is resolvable when it pops up from time to time.
+I fully understands the impact lack of a good night's sleep can have on a healthy person.
+I also know that getting out of a bad sleep cycle is completely doable without prescription medication.

-In addition to standard TCM training, Heather studied 5 Elements acupuncture which inspires her treatments for sensitive patients who are working through spiritual and emotional difficulties.
+In addition to standard TCM training, I studied 5 Elements acupuncture which inspires my treatments for sensitive patients who are working through spiritual and emotional difficulties.

 The above list of metal & emotional conditions we treat is not comprehensive.
 If your condition is not listed, please feel free to call or email the clinic to schedule a free 15 minute initial phone consultation.
 If we do not feel that we are the best health care providers for you, we will provide you with referrals to help you on your way to better health.